 If the Department grants a final approves the disability discharge application based on a VA determination, it will notify the guaranter borrower's loan holder(s) of the discharge.
-The Department also will notify each lender to file a claim with the guarantor.
+The Department also will notify each lender to file a claim with the guaranter.
 The guaranter will pay the disability claim and notify the lender.
 The lender will return any loan payments made on or after the effective date of the VA determination (that the borrower is unemployable due to a service-connected condition).
 The borrower is not subject to the 3-year conditional period or post-discharge monitoring period.
-Title IV loans received prior to the effective date of the VA determination, including the underlying loans in a Consolidation loan, are eligible for discharge, as well as Title IV loans received on or after the effective date of the VA determination.
+Title IV loans received prior to the effective date of the VA determination (as well as Title IV loans received on or after the effective date of the vA determination.